ross-ns/DoggoGen/README.md

+Inhertiance practice

-Generate your dream doggo in C#
+Generate your dream doggo in C# and other animals